2betafactor/performance-reviews-software/src/content/posts/performance-review-remote-teams.md

 5. Use a software platform that allows you to record and track employee progress over time.
 6. Use a software platform that allows you to give feedback both verbally and in writing.

-## Remore work and new ways of thinking
+## Remote work and new ways of thinking

 There is a silver lining to all of this, as remote working has opened up a new way of thinking about performance reviews.
-Companies have been forced to think about how they can best ensure that they are reviewing their employees fairly and consistently.
+[Companies have been forced to think about how they can best ensure that they are reviewing their employees fairly and consistently.](https://hbr.org/2016/10/the-performance-management-revolution)

 A good place to start is by having a clear understanding of the purpose of the performance review.